anatolii-serzhantov/the-insider-ai-search-bar/README.md

 **Model used:** `Xenova/paraphrase-multilingual-mpnet-base-v2` (quantized).
 The model maps the user's query to a 768-dimensional dense vector space and calculates the cosine similarity against pre-computed article vectors.

 **Data preparation:** The underlying dataset includes 1590 articles from https://theinsider.ru, that were parced, cleaned and pre-vectorized by Python script.
-JSON file then was zipped to meet GitHub Pages limitations on uploaded file size.

 ## Advanced Search Engineering & Optimizations